csc-training/geocomputing/pouta/geoserver/basic_geoserver_jetty.md

   - security groups for firewall rules for ports 22 and 8080.
   - restrict the access to limited ip addresses to avoid risks.

-For more details on using cPouta, visit the [Pouta User Guide](https://research.csc.fi/pouta-user-guide) site.
+For more details on using cPouta, see [Pouta User Guide](https://docs.csc.fi/cloud/pouta/).

 ## Basic platform-independent GeoServer installation
 These installation steps differ from the official basic installation in the following: